 UTMA and UGMA Account Taxes and Contribution Limits

-UTMA and UGMA accounts do not have the tax benefits that a 529 plan offers.
+UTMA and UGMA accounts do not have the tax benefits a 529 plan offers.

-Contributions are made with after-tax dollars.
-You can contribute up to $16,000 annually without incurring a gift tax ($32,000 per married couple).
-The first $1,150 of a child’s unearned income is tax-free.
-The next $1,150 is taxed at the child’s rate.
-Anything over that is taxed as the parent’s income.
+You make contributions with after-tax dollars.
+According to IRS rules, you can contribute up to $17,000 annually without incurring a gift tax ($34,000 per married couple).
+The first $1,250 of a child’s unearned income is tax-free.
+The IRS taxes the next $1,250 at the child’s tax rate, also called the “kiddie tax.”
+Anything over that is subject to income tax at the parent’s tax rate.

-This trust fund calculator determines the net present value (NPV) of a trust fund to help you value the trust fund for reporting it as an asset on the FAFSA.
+Compare this to 529 plans, which offer tax advantages: earnings grow tax-deferred and can be tax-free if they meet certain withdrawal conditions.
+This trust fund calculator determines a trust fund’s net present value (NPV) to help you value the trust fund for reporting it as an asset on the FAFSA.

 However, UGMA and UTMA accounts provide more flexibility in how the funds can be used compared to a 529 plan.
-When it comes to using the funds in a 529 plan, to avoid a penalty, you’ll need to use it for specific educational expenses, including tuition, books, supplies and a computer.
-The funds in an UGMA/UTMA account can be used for anything.
+When it comes to using the funds in a 529 plan, to avoid a penalty, you’ll need to use it for specific educational expenses, including tuition, books, supplies, and a computer.
+You can use funds in a UGMA/UTMA account for anything.